A writer’s battle against the -tions: procrastination and distraction

 Writers hate a lot of –tion words–particularly procrastination and distraction.

-You see, justification helps along distraction until I have written an entire tome full of such chapters, and wasted 1, 2 3, hours, but not actually gotten to the task at hand.
+You see, justification helps distraction until I have wasted 1, 2, or 3, hours without getting to the task at hand.

 Ergh.
 Distraction, you’ve shape-shifted again.
 At least you helped me into a useful